imaolo/yaat/README.md

 4. ~~scout - save ETTH1 as pandasframe~~
 5. ~~pred - quick visual, determine if scaler state is needed~~
 6. ~~scout - get tickers.zip~~
-7. make sure steps 2-4 work for tickers
+7. ~~make sure steps 2-4 work for tickers~~
-8. setup rclone (dbx and integrate, build, & push docker)
-9. make sure steps 1-5 work locally, with docker
-10. run training manually on lambda
+8. run training manually on lambda, verify loss, visualize it
-11. monitor from the client
-12. run prediction manually on lambda
-13. visualize & pray the results are good
-14. Bazaar!
+9. make the trader good, parameterized visualization, backtesting
+10. In general exhaust everything that can be verified with the existing dataset and infrastructure
+11. figure out when get this far

 ## get and restructure the original data
 If you want to download and restructure the old data... it is slow.